-After his versatility impressed managed Ian Holloway, he was soon promoted from the reserve team permanently and made 22 league appearances before being snapped up by Everton in January 2008.
+After his versatility impressed managed Ian Holloway, he was soon promoted from the reserve team squad and made 22 league appearances before being snapped up by Everton in January 2008.

 Two days later, Gosling scored his first goal for the Toffees as they brushed aside Sunderland 3-0 at Goodison Park.

-In February the following year, Gosling’s goal in the FA Cup fourth round against Liverpool was voted Everton’s goal of the season by fans and he subsequently went on to play in the final against Chelsea, coming on as a second half substitute.
+In February the following year, Gosling’s goal in the FA Cup fourth round against Liverpool was voted Everton’s goal of the season by fans and he subsequently went on to play in the final against Chelsea, coming on as a second-half substitute.

-However, he endured a tough spell with the Magpies which was hampered by injuries, making just 24 league appearances before being loaned to Blackpool during the 2013/14 season.
+However, he endured a tough spell with the Magpies which was hampered by injury, making just 24 league appearances before being loaned to Blackpool during the 2013/14 season.

-That summer, the former England under-21 international moved back down south, signing for the Cherries ahead of their Championship-winning season.
+That summer, the former England under-21 international moved back south, signing for the Cherries ahead of their Championship-winning season.

-During the 2015/16 campaign, he played 34 times in the league and popped up with goals against Sunderland, Swansea and Norwich.
+During the 2015/16 campaign, Gosling played 34 times in the Premier League and popped up with goals against Sunderland, Swansea and Norwich.